UPDATE: HIV Prophylaxis Following Occupational Exposure

 If at any time the HIV test result is positive, a confirmatory assay must be performed to confirm the diagnosis of HIV infection.

 If the exposed worker presents with signs or symptoms of acute HIV seroconversion, an HIV serologic screening test should be used in conjunction with a plasma HIV RNA assay (AII) to diagnose acute HIV infection.
-A fourth-generation HIV antigen/antibody combination test is the preferred serologic screening test if available.
+A fourth-generation HIV antigen/antibody combination test is the recommended serologic screening test (see the CDC Recommended Laboratory HIV Testing Algorithm for Serum or Plasma Specimens).
 Immediate consultation with a clinician experienced in managing ART should be sought for optimal treatment options.

 When workers are potentially exposed to HIV, longitudinal medical follow-up is necessary regardless of whether PEP is initiated or completed, in order to test sequentially for HIV infection.